samueljmorris/rdfDrumRobot/README.md

 **What we learned:** We learned how to work with the Arduino Uno, C++ and circuit design in order to develop a complex robot.
 The team also gained experienced debugging hardware issues.

 **What's next for Drumbot:**
 We want our Drumbot to able to control the velocity and change the parameters of the actuators without having to hardcode them.
+In the future, we hope that this technology can be used by physically disabled people who want to learn how to play drums.

 **Built With:**